vseryakov/backendjs/README.md

 - `/counter/get`
   Return counter record for current account with all available columns of if `id=` is given return public columns for given account, it works with `bk_counter` table which by default defines some common columns:
-    - like0 - who i liked, how many time i liked someone, i.e. made a new record in bk_connection table with type 'like'
+    - like0 - how many i liked, how many time i liked someone, i.e. made a new record in bk_connection table with type 'like'
-    - like1 - who liked me, reverse counter, who connected to me with type 'like'
+    - like1 - how many liked me, reverse counter, who connected to me with type 'like'
-    - dislike0
+    - dislike0 - how many i disliked
-    - dislike1 - as with like, this is auto counter for all connections with type 'dislike'
+    - dislike1 - how many disliked me
-    - follow0
+    - follow0 - how many i follow
-    - follow1 - as with like but type is 'follow'
+    - follow1 - how many follows me
+    - invite0 - how many i invited
+    - invite1 - how many invited me
     - msg_count - how messages i received via messaging API
     - msg_read - how many messages i read using messaging API, these counters allow to keep track of new messages, as soon as msg_count greater than msg_read it means i have a new message
+  More columns can be added to the bk_counter table.

 - `/counter/put`
   Replace my counters record, all values if not specified will be set to 0